toddfoster/sharedprayers/layouts/shortcodes/he/palmsunday/prayers.md

 > **Lord, have mercy.**

 Reader:
-> Remembering the blessed Virgin Mary, _blessed Thomas_, and all the saints, let us offer ourselves and one another to the living God through Christ.
+> Remembering the blessed Virgin Mary, _blessed Luke, and all the saints, let us offer ourselves and one another to the living God through Christ.

 **People:**
 > **To you, O Lord.**